 Moreover, when several managers work in turn, they have different gut feelings on how to solve certain situations, therefore the consequences of their decisions are even more difficult to track and analyze.

 Although speedy reactions are important for intra-day management, it is also very important not to make decisions too fast!
 Making decisions whenever a red sign appears on the dashboard can lead to more unnecessary adjustments afterward.
 A detailed quantified protocol should be formulated first.
 In the protocol, what reaction is needed to which situation (e.g., reduce 10% outbound capacity when understaffing is over 1 hour) should be explicitly described; otherwise, no action should be taken.

 Ideally, the rules in the protocol should base on solid analysis using, for example, simulations.
 In this way, short-sighted actions that may cause more performance fluctuations can be reduced.
 More importantly, such a protocol can be discussed and determined with multiple departments having conflicting targets so that later it can be tracked, evaluated, and improved.

-Furthermore, leveraging on advanced techniques, adaptive routing policies that consider the real-time performance should be developed to upgrade the simple routing policy written in the ACD.
+Furthermore, leveraging advanced techniques, adaptive routing policies that consider real-time performance should be developed to upgrade the simple routing policy written in the ACD.
 Therefore, most of the actions in the protocol can be automated.

 From the management perspective, strengthening the cooperation between intra-day managers and schedulers also helps.
 Since intra-day managers are usually familiar with the agents working in the system, their feedback is valuable to improve the weekly or daily schedule before it is published.